zzyzhangziyu/VirtualMachineObfuscationPoC/README.md

 <img src="doc/3.png" height="300">

 There are two options for building a program.
-The first mode is to compile the program into a separate file and prepare the *VMPROTECT* and *VMPROTECT-DEBUGGER* executables.
-The second option differs from the previous one in that it merges the compiled code with *VMPROTECT*.
-Then *VMPROTECT* can be executed without passing arguments.
+The first mode is to compile the program into a separate file and prepare the *VirtualMachineObfuscationPoC* and *VirtualMachineObfuscationPoC-DEBUGGER* executables.
+The second option differs from the previous one in that it merges the compiled code with *VirtualMachineObfuscationPoC*.
+Then *VirtualMachineObfuscationPoC* can be executed without passing arguments.

 <img src="doc/4.png" height="300">